 all individuals living in the same household with the employee or with an employee's family member (regardless of kinship).

-The only exceptions to this policy include purchase of personal assistant services or transportation services, which may be purchased from a customer's family member.
-Refer to C-1403: Personal Assistant Servicesand C-1402: Transportation Services.
+The only exceptions to this policy include purchase of personal assistant services, childcare services, or transportation services, which may be purchased from a customer's family member.
+Refer to C-1403: Personal Assistant Services, C-1405: Child Care Services and C-1402: Transportation Services.

 Customer Representatives